wwmmkk/FrameGlimpse/README.md

 If you have any questions about this Privacy Policy, the App’s privacy practices, or deletion of feedback emails or diagnostic logs you previously sent, please contact us:

 * Email: Micky.Wang@outlook.com
-* App Name: Frame Glimpse
+* App Name: FrameGlimpse

 ---

 ## 15. End User License Agreement

-Frame Glimpse uses Apple’s Standard End User License Agreement.
+FrameGlimpse uses Apple’s Standard End User License Agreement.
 If no custom license agreement is provided in App Store Connect, Apple’s Standard EULA applies.

 Apple Standard EULA: